 Archery Canada gives a discount for families, 3 or more registrants at the same residence (minimum 3).
 Families can be grouped together for the purposes of Archery Canada's family registrant discount and for ease of renewal.
 The program defines a family as 3 or more members linked together.
-After entering a new member or editing an existing member there is a 'Head Of Family' check box, clicking denotes this person as the family head (does not have to be an adult), which will open another box asking for the second adult and any children.
+After entering a new member or editing an existing member there is a 'Head Of Family' check box, clicking denotes this person as the family head (does not have to be an adult if only children are members in the same family), which will open another box asking for the second adult and a child.
+Save these changes , once saved an additional drop box will appear for more children.
+Select any remaining children and save.
 The family will now be shown together in the renewal process.
 Sex is not a criteria for Head or any member of the family.
 Remember, you will not see the 'Head of Family' tab until the archer is entered and saved.

 Importing larger lists

-This can be done, but must be done at the admin level or higher, contact the National Office/Membership Coordinator, who will guide you throught the process..
+This can be done, but must be done at the admin level or higher, contact the Archery Canada Program Coordinator, who will guide you throught the process..

 You must be very careful with the data (leading and trailing spaces, commas etc) all data must be correct for the fields.

 How can I generate a Club or Provincial List?